 Hyperloop Transportation Technologies is working on making Elon Musk’s Hyperloop dream a reality.
-One day, perhaps, people will be able to travel from San Francisco to LA in half an hour as opposed to the six hours it currently takes to drive.
 Through the ‘Innovation Train’ project, it is sharing some of its other innovative ideas with Deutsche Bahn.
 Rod James takes a look.

 Arguably no-one in the tech industry is revered quite as much as Elon Musk.
 In an April 2015 interview at a TED conference, the interviewer, bowled over by the South African’s space exploration project SpaceX, asks him, “How on earth has one person been able to innovate in this way?
 What is it about you?”
 While rather obsequious in tone, the question is a fair one.